Ted Wright

-Weldon H. "Ted" Wright (November 15, 1913 – December 1, 1983) was an American football halfback who played professionally in the National Football League (NFL) for the Boston Redskins and the Brooklyn Dodgers.
-He played college football at North Texas State Teachers College.
+Weldon H. "Ted" Wright (November 15, 1913 – December 1, 1983) was an American football player and coach.
+He played professionally as a halfback and quarterback in the National Football League (NFL) for the Boston Redskins and the Brooklyn Dodgers in 1935.
+Wrightplayed college football at North Texas State Teachers College.

 Early life

 Wright was born in Savoy, Texas and attended Sherman High School in Sherman, Texas.

 College career

 Wright attended and played college football at North Texas State Teachers College, now known as the University of North Texas.
 He became the first player from North Texas to play in the NFL.